arecker/cookbook/recipes/krang-bread.md

 - [krang][^1] (113 g)
 - water, cold (548 g)
 - kosher salt (13 g)
-- bread flour (652 g)
+- bread flour[^2] (652 g)

 [^1]: Or any 100% flour weight sourdough starter
+[^2]: Can also cut with any amount of wheat flour by weight.

 ## Procedure

 1. Combine all ingredients in a large, wide, flat bottomed container.
    Use your hands to incorporate until all the flour is mixed and it comes together in a shaggy dough, but don't knead.
-[7:00 PM]

 2. Cover the container and leave to rest for 45 minutes.
-[7:15 PM]

 3. Remove the lid and fold the dough.
 With wet hands, stretch the dough as far as it will go without breaking, pulling it over the